absmach/certs/README.md

 This command will:
 1. Build the service binaries
-2. Start the required Docker services (PostgreSQL, OpenBao/Vault, etc.)
+2. Start the required Docker services (PostgreSQL, OpenBao, etc.)
-3. Run the certs service in detached mode
+3. Run the certs service in detached mode (runs in the background, freeing up your terminal)

 ## Usage